shurikasa/Buildyard/README.md

 Below are the targets in addition to the standard targets of ExternalProject.cmake:

+### NAME-buildall

+Builds the given project and all its dependencies w/o performing download and update step for each project.
+This requires successful bootstrapping of each project.

 ### NAME-buildonly

 Builds only the the given project without considering dependencies,